About Tara Mandala

 - Driven to be successful and contribute to a team obtaining a common goal.

-- Willing to train new staff or residents as needed, and study and service participants.
+- Willing to train new staff or residents as needed.

 - Motivated to provide high quality of work.